Loading…

 This comparison evaluates both platforms across AI capabilities, cross platform support, scalability, developer extensibility, and pricing to help organizations determine the best fit for their video management requirements in 2026.

-Visylix includes 10 production ready AI models directly integrated into its video processing pipeline: face recognition at 99.7 percent accuracy, person tracking with re identification, automatic number plate recognition, object detection, crowd density estimation, pose estimation, PPE and safety gear detection, heat map generation, motion detection, and unique person counting.
-These models execute on GPU accelerated inference using TensorRT and OpenVINO, processing video in real time without external service dependencies.
+Visylix includes 13 production-ready AI models directly integrated into its video processing pipeline: face recognition at 99.7 percent accuracy, person tracking with re identification, automatic number plate recognition, object detection, crowd density estimation, pose estimation, PPE and safety gear detection, heat map generation, motion detection, unique person counting, intrusion detection, and line crossing detection.
+These models execute on GPU accelerated inference using hardware-accelerated inference, processing video in real time without external service dependencies.

 Nx Witness provides basic native analytics including motion detection, software based motion search, and object based bookmark search.
 For advanced analytics, the Nx Meta platform allows third party developers to build and integrate custom analytics plugins.
 While this approach provides flexibility for specialized use cases, it means organizations must source, license, integrate, and maintain separate analytics solutions for capabilities like face recognition, ANPR, crowd detection, and pose estimation.